Workforce Support and Retention

 This work is implemented by the Primary Care Office within CDPHE.

 Colorado Alliance for Resilient and Equitable Systems (CO-CARES): CO-CARES connects health care and public health workers, their teams, and their organizations to a variety of resources and tools that support recovery, improve wellbeing, and foster resilience.
 The initiative is made possible due to a collaborative partnership with CDPHE, the University of Colorado, Colorado Springs Lyda Hill Institute for Human Resilience; University of Colorado Department of Psychiatry; University of Colorado School of Public Health; Colorado Hospital Association; and Switchback Institute.
-As new resources and opportunities become available through the CO-CARES program, CHA will continue to update members to ensure meaningful engagement with hospital-specific initiatives.
-Additional information on CO-CARES can be found here
+Resources are available at the organizational, peer champion, and individual level.
+To explore how CO-CARES can benefit hospital employees and leadership teams, click here.

 Healthcare Workers Recruitment and Re-engagement Fund: